Is a Holiday in Albania safe?

 Albania’s crime statistics show comparatively low crime rates, especially in popular tourist areas.
 Safety is very good in cities such as Tirana, Berat or Gjirokaster, as well as in other tourist spots along the coast and in mountainous regions.
 Albanians are known for their hospitality, and travellers consistently report great experiences and the locals’ hospitality.

-Is Tirana safe?
+Is Tirana safe for tourists?

 Tirana is considered as relatively safe for tourists.
 The city’s crime rate is lower than in many Western capitals, but like any major city, it’s wise to remain vigilant.
 Petty crime such as pickpocketing can occur, especially in crowded areas like markets or public transport.
 Keep your belongings secure and be more cautious in busy areas.